osmcode/libosmium/README.md

 For [Catch](https://github.com/philsquared/Catch/) only one header file is needed which is included (`test/include/catch.hpp`).

-To compile these unit tests make sure `BUILD_UNIT_TESTS` is set in the cmake config, then build the project and call
+To compile these unit tests make sure `BUILD_TESTING` is set in the cmake config, then build the project and call

     ctest